Rogomi/Traxion-ProjectLego-TechDoc/android.md

 - **LoginScreen** - Handles the display where users will input email account and password.
   ##### Composable/ViewModel Methods
   - `login()` - Handles the process for Login.
-Calls the REST API if all credentials are valid and logs user in.
+Calls the API if all credentials are valid and logs user in.
-  - `getArticleByType()` - Handles the process for getting the Article data.
+  - `getArticleByType()` - Handles the process for getting the terms and privacy data.

 - **ChangePasswordScreen** - Handles the display when the user wants to change password
   ##### Composable/ViewModel Methods